Donald Trump’s Republican Primary Challengers Could Spell Doom For His Re-Election, Some Analysts Say

 “Having to deal with a primary challenge isn’t going to topple you from the party, but could create poor conditions for you in a general election,” he says.

-Similarly, CNN’s Dean Obeidallah opines that Trump’s Republican challengers might awaken Republican voters who aren’t necessarily on-board with Trump.
+Similarly, CNN’s Dean Obeidallah opines that Trump’s Republican challengers might awaken Republican voters who aren’t necessarily onboard with Trump.

 How Is Trump Doing In National Election Polls?